Stan Cliburn: Coaching career

 After having success managing in the Arizona Fall League Cliburn was hired as the manager for the Sioux City Explorers of the independent American Association of Independent Professional Baseball where he served as manager for three seasons; he was let go by the Explorers following a disappointing season by the team in which they finished 38-62 and Cliburn was cited for a DUI in September 2013.

 Cliburn returned to managing in 2015 when he became the manager of the Southern Maryland Blue Crabs of the independent Atlantic League.
 On December 15, 2015, Cliburn returned to New Britain as the first manager of the new Atlantic League team the New Britain Bees after the departure of the MLB-affiliated Rock Cats.

+In 2019, Cliburn returned to serve as the manager for the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
+On December 9, 2025, Cliburn announced that he would be stepping down as Southern Maryland's manager.

 Personal life

-Cliburn's twin brother, Stew, also played in the major leagues.
+Cliburn's twin brother, Stew, also played in the major leagues, and is currently the pitching coach for the Chicago Dogs of the American Association of Professional Baseball.